mittwald/salt-microservices/README.md

 You need at least one Consul server in your cluster (althoug a number of three or five should be used in production for a high-availability setup).

-First of all, you need to configure a [targeting expression](https://docs.saltstack.com/en/latest/topics/targeting/index.html) that can be used to match your consul servers.
+First of all, you need to configure a [targeting expression][salt-targeting] that can be used to match your consul servers.
 The default expression will simply match the minion ID against the pattern `consul-server*`.
 Use the pillar `consul:server_pattern` for this: